SomaiaElbaradey/SFM/README.md

 * Add support for unordered image collections.

 ## Acknowledgments
 This implementation is based on multiple computer vision and structure from motion techniques.
-The datasets (Temple Ring and Dino Ring) are from the Middlebury Multi-View Stereo dataset.
+The datasets (Temple Ring and Dino Ring) are from the Middlebury Multi-View Stereo dataset

 ## References